Even-Odd partition identities of G\"ollnitz-Gordon type: Introduction

-A partition identity is an equality between the cardinal of the set of partitions of $n$ satisfying a condition $A$ and the cardinal of the set of partitions of $n$ satisfying another condition $B$ which is true for any positive integer $n.$ These type of identities are very important in many areas such as number theory, statistical physics and Lie theory.
+A partition of a non-negative integer $n$ is a non-increasing sequence $\lambda=(\lambda_1\geq \cdots \geq \lambda_m)$ of positive integers $\lambda_i$ (called parts of $\lambda$) whose sum is $n$. \\ A partition identity is an equality between the number of partitions of an integer $n$ satisfying a condition $A$ and the number of partitions of $n$ satisfying another condition $B$ which is true for any $n\geq0.$ Such identities play an important role in many areas such as number theory, statistical physics and Lie theory.